 This presentation made it on our best pitch decks list because of its simplicity.
 Compared to other pitch decks, it is relatively minimal and utilizes text more than visuals.
 However, in a time when most pitch decks are over-designed, Mixpanel’s lack of graphic design stands out.

 The founders created a great storyline within the deck that keeps viewers engaged.
 It begins by clearly stating the market’s problems in a single sentence.
-Then, using a few words, it explains the solution.
+Then, it explains the solution with minimal text.

 With a dark non-distracting background and white font, the message is clear.
 Instead of cluttered slides with non-connected visuals and many ideas, Mixpanel’s slides contain singular, focused, and notable concepts.